solomonedenyi1-cmyk/whatsapp-ai/README.md

 6. **Scan the QR Code**:
    - A QR code will appear in the terminal
    - Open WhatsApp on your phone
-   - Go to "Linked Devices" > "Link a device"
+   - Go to "WhatsApp Settings" > "Linked Devices" > "Link a device"
    - Scan the QR code displayed in the terminal

 ## 🎮 How to Use

-### Available Commands
+### 📱 Available Commands

+**Basic Commands:**
-- `/help` - Show list of available commands
+- `/help` - Show available commands and usage tips
-- `/reset` - Clear current conversation history
-- `/status` - Check bot and API status
+- `/status` - Check bot status, API connectivity, and analytics overview
-- `/about` - Information about the bot
+- `/about` - Information about the bot and its capabilities
+- `/reset` - Clear conversation history and start fresh

+**Context Management:**
-- `/context` - Show current AI context/persona
+- `/context` - View current AI configuration and business context
-- `/reload` - Reload AI context configuration
+- `/reload` - Reload AI context from config.json (apply changes without restart)

+**Analytics & Data Management:**
+- `/analytics` - View detailed conversation analytics and usage reports
+- `/cleanup` - Clean up old conversation data (30+ days) to optimize storage

 ### Business Context Setup